jnharton/mud-server/README.md

 ## Status

-This code is very much in an unfinished state, there may be radical shifts in the inner workings in the future.
-Try not to make too many assumptions about stability and backup the database if you0 play with this as future code may corrupt the data and/or utilize an alternate approach for data storage.
+This code is very much in an unfinished state, despite the fact that it is fairly stable and usable.
+As such, there may be radical shifts (unannounced?) in the inner workings in the future.
+I will attempt to make any such shifts known in the internal wiki on here.
+It would be wise to regularly backup the database if you use this code as, despite the above, it t may have occasional stability problems and attempting to switch to a newer version may result in corrupted data and/or the server may utilize an alternate approach for data storage.

+*For major changes see [Updates](https://github.com/jnharton/mud-server/wiki/Updates) page in wiki.*

 This code requires at least Java 7 (1.7)